 - Minimum hardware specifications for Android 7.0+ devices

-- Delivery of Android security updates within 90 days of release from Google, for a minimum of three years
+- Delivery of Android security updates within 90 days of release from Google, for a minimum of three years (or 5 years for rugged)

 - Availability of unlocked devices, direct from manufacturer or reseller